Tags: BBQ pork buns, Char Siu Bao, Char Siu Pork, Dough, Green Onions, Hoisin Sauce, Pork, Roast Pork, Soy Sauce

 A few days later, I used the mole sauce to make the recipe almost as written..stacked/layered in a roasting pan, using chicken.
 Sort of like a chicken mole lasagna using flour tortillas.
 The photo stinks, but it was extraordinarily delicious..the pan was empty in minutes.

 I suppose you could call my take on this month’s challenge Enchilada Benedict.
 You’ve got the pig, you’ve got the poached egg, and even though I didn’t, you could always mix some of the green chile sauce (which was also fabulous) into some Hollandaise sauce.
-When it comes to the ‘bread’ part, anything really goes – English muffins being the classic route, but why not cheesy flour tortillas filled with carnitas mole?
-In lieu of one big pan of cheesy, meaty, saucy, I made individual stacks, using a 3-inch round cookie cutter t0 cut circles from the flour tortillas.
-I suppose you could say it was a much better podium for the creamy, little poached eggs.
+When it comes to the ‘bread’ part, anything really goes – English muffins being the classic route, but why not cheesy flour tortillas filled with carnitas in mole?
+Instead of one big pan of cheesy, meaty, saucy stack, I made individual stacks, using a 3-inch round cookie cutter t0 cut circles from the flour tortillas.
+I think it was a much better podium for the creamy, little poached eggs.

 To sum it this up..loved this challenge, as did everyone who gorged on it.
 Thank you for a delicious and fun challenge, Barbara and Bunnee!
 For the master recipe, click HERE.
 To see some other takes on this challenge, click on the links at the Daring Cooks Blogroll, HERE.